3model3/3model3/README.md

 Features

-- *User Registration*: Users can create accounts to securely log in and track their transactions.
+- *User Registration*: Users can create accounts to securely log in and track the transactions.
-- *Login & Logout*: Secure login system for users, allowing them to access their own financial data and log out.
+- *Login & Logout*: Secure login system for users, allowing them to access the financial data and log out.
 - *Cash Tracker*: Users can record, view, and manage cash transactions including descriptions and amounts.
 - *Database Reporting*: The system generates reports based on the transaction data stored in the MySQL database.
-- *Secure Authentication*: Passwords are hashed for secure authentication, and users can only access their own transaction records.
+- *Secure Authentication*: Passwords are hashed for secure authentication, and users can only access the records of the transactions after loggin in.

 Technologies Used